 Seeking the next frontier

-Frontier’s prime activity so far this year was investing in and developing online classifieds businesses in underdeveloped, emerging countries or regions which are markets at a very early stage of online development, but with anticipated strong growth prospects.
+Frontier’s prime activity so far this year was investing in and developing online marketplace businesses in underdeveloped, emerging countries or regions which are markets at a very early stage of online development, but with anticipated strong growth prospects.

 The company’s stated target markets and future operational space remains Asia – the fastest growing continent that is currently responsible for the largest population and wealth growth globally, as well as Central and South America.

-Frontier has some, albeit limited, exposure to The Middle East and North Africa (MENA), where strong year-on-year growth rates again the main reason why its online classifieds investment business is expected to flourish. – Smallcaps
+Frontier has some, albeit limited, exposure to The Middle East and North Africa (MENA), where strong year-on-year growth rates again the main reason why its online marketplace investment business is expected to flourish. – Smallcaps